Merrifieldia tridactyla

 Merrifieldia tridactyla, also known as the western thyme plume, is a moth of the family Pterophoridae, first described by Carl Linnaeus in his 10th edition of Systema Naturae in 1758.
 It is known from most of Europe, as well as North Africa and Asia Minor.

 Description

 The wingspan is 18–23 mm.
 It is very similar to Merrifieldia leucodactyla Certain identification requires examination of the genitalia.

 Adults are on wing from June to July in western Europe.

 The larvae feed on Thymus species, including Breckland thyme (Thymus serpyllum) and common thyme (Thymus vulgaris), and mint (Mentha species) in Europe.
 In Saudi Arabia, larvae have been recorded feeding on the fruits of Cucurbita moschata.
-The young larvae nibble the fruit skin, but older larvae eat large areas in the fruit, causing discoloration and surface dryness.
-Pupation usually takes place on the upper-surface of the leaf.